faasm/faasm/docs/python.md

 # Python

+## Using Python Support

+Note that this doc is only relevant for building the Python support from scratch.
+This should only be necessary if you plan on editing anything related.
+Otherwise you can just use the `local_dev.md` doc which tells you how to set up the prebuilt version.

 ## Python 3.7

 We need a native version of exactly the right Python 3.7, _not_ necessarily the latest.